ashleygraf101/ashleygraf101/README.md

 I have most recently been working with Qantas on testing desktop and mobile applications.
 In this capacity I also ended up assisting the Marketing, Operations, and Cyber Security teams.
 Over the first year and a half of my career as a QA, I had been working for Digital Purpose as a hybrid tester.
 In that time, I've been manual testing, with some performance [JMeter] and automation projects in Java [JUnit] and Postman [JavaScript] thrown in, as well as advising on comms where needed.

+I have spoken at MOT TestBash about how to improve testability for stronger exploratory testing.

 📫 How to reach me: Email me at ashley.graf101@gmail.com or find me on Twitter at <a href="https://twitter.com/ashleygraf_">@ashleygraf_</a> or dev.to at <a href="https://dev.to/ashleygraf_">ashleygraf_</a>.

 <!--